espnet/espnet/CONTRIBUTING.md

 ### 1.2 Minor Updates (minor feature, bug-fix for an issue)

-If you want to propose a minor feature, update existing minor feature, or fix a bug,, please first take a look at the existing [issues](https://github.com/espnet/espnet/pulls) and/or [pull requests](https://github.com/espnet/espnet/pulls).
+If you want to propose a minor feature, update an existing minor feature, or fix a bug, please first take a look at the existing [issues](https://github.com/espnet/espnet/pulls) and/or [pull requests](https://github.com/espnet/espnet/pulls).
 Pick an issue and comment on the task that you want to work on this feature.